jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

   - **authorised information matching programme** means the comparison (whether manually or by means of any electronic or other device) of authorised information matching information with other personal information for the purpose of producing or verifying information about an identifiable individual
   - **discrepancy** , in relation to an authorised information matching programme, means a result of that programme that warrants the taking of further action by any agency for the purpose of giving effect to the objective of the programme
   - **information matching programme** means the comparison (whether manually or by means of any electronic or other device) of any document that contains personal information about 10 or more individuals with 1 or more other documents that contain personal information about 10 or more individuals, for the purpose of producing or verifying information that may be used for the purpose of taking adverse action against an identifiable individual
-  - **information matching provision** means any provision specified in the second column of Schedule 3 to this Act as an information matching provision of an enactment specified in the first column of that Schedule
+  - **information matching provision** means any provision specified in the second column of Schedule 3 as an information matching provision of an enactment specified in the first column of that schedule
-  - **information matching rules** means the rules for the time being set out in Schedule 4 to this Act
+  - **information matching rules** means the rules for the time being set out in Schedule 4
-  - **Monetary payment** includes—
+  - **monetary payment** includes—
     (a) a benefit within the meaning of section 3(1) of the Social Security Act 1964:
     (b) a lump sum payable under section 61DB or section 61DC or section 61DD of that Act:
     (c) any special assistance granted out of the Crown Bank Account from money appropriated by Parliament under section 124(1)(d) or (da) of that Act:
     (d) any monetary entitlement payable under Part 4, Part 10, or Part 11 of the Injury Prevention, Rehabilitation, and Compensation Act 2001
-  - **specified agency** means any of the following agencies (a) the Accident Compensation Corporation:
+  - **specified agency** means any of the following agencies:
+    (a) the Accident Compensation Corporation:
     (aa) the Regulator, as defined by Part 10 of the Injury Prevention, Rehabilitation, and Compensation Act 2001:
     (b) the Chief Registrar of Electors: